 Hitting an animal on the road (the most common is a deer collision) is covered by comprehensive coverage.
+If you don't have comprehensive coverage on your car, you're out of luck.
 In some states, laws or insurance regulations keep car insurance companies from raising your rates if you make a comprehensive claim.
 Even in the states whose laws do not stop car insurance providers from raising rates due to a comprehensive claim, many auto insurance providers will not up your premiums due to a comprehensive claim.
 It is not the same for collision claims.

 If you avoid hitting an animal and damage your car

 If you are driving and swerve to avoid hitting animal, and as a result damage your car, such as driving into a ditch or a pole, you may file a claim under collision coverage.
-Without collision on your car insurance policy, you're out of luck.
+Without collision on your car insurance policy, your car's damages will not be covered.
 Collision claims often raise your rates, so you should evaluate the damage and decide if you'd rather pay out of pocket.

 When a deer appears in front of you in the roadway it may be natural to try and dodge the animal but what various states' Department of Transportation offices advise is that if a deer jumps out in front of you and a collision seems inevitable, you should not attempt to swerve out of the way to avoid the animal.
 Swerving could cause you to lose control of your vehicle or place you in the path of an oncoming vehicle; either may end up causing more damage and injury then if you hit the deer.